MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 For more CTune calibration details, it is discussed in this [KBA.](https://www.Silabs.com/community/wireless/proprietary/knowledge-base.entry.html/2019/03/18/hfxo_capacitor_bank-7uRt)

-# 4. Contucted Tx fundamental power and harmonics measurement
+# 4. Conducted Tx fundamental power and harmonics measurement
 The fundamental power and harmonics measurement are the basic test items for Tx performance.
-Usually The test will deploy a single tone signal at its maximum output power state, then the CW signal will be injected into a SA by a RF cable for the measurement.
+Usually the test will deploy a single tone signal at its maximum output power state, then the CW signal will be injected into a SA by a RF cable for the measurement.
 The RF cable should be attached to the 50 ohm point, and the antenna and its matching circuits should be removed from the RF cable attaching point.
 For generating the desire CW signal, it can use the Railtest tool to control the radio board to do that.
-As the Railtest tool is already generated in chapter 3.
-It can be used for this test directly.
+As the Railtest tool is already generated in chapter 3, it can be used for this test directly.
 ## 4.1.
 RailTest commands for Tx CW signal
 The RailTest commands are listed below:
-  - :>rx 0
+  - ->rx 0
-  - :>Setchannel 0
+  - ->Setchannel 0
-  - :>SetPower [max]
+  - ->SetPower [max]
-  - :>SetTxtone 1
+  - ->SetTxtone 1
-  - :>SetTxtone 0
+  - ->SetTxtone 0
-  - :>setchannel 1
+  - ->setchannel 1
-  - :>SetTxtone 1
+  - ->SetTxtone 1
-  - :>SetTxtone 0
+  - ->SetTxtone 0

-Railtest commands explaination:
+Railtest commands explanation:
 - Railtest starts with "rx 0" command;
 - Setchannel 0 will select a frequency points to test, it can also select another frequency point to test by changing the channel number;
 - It can use SetPower [max] to set maximum output power;